 Seniors– Senior group and individual meetings start in September.
-All seniors will meet individually with Mrs. Sarah Arnold to set up their plan for post-secondary education.
+All seniors will meet individually with Mrs. Brensinger to set up their plan for post-secondary education.
 Parents are encouraged to set up a meeting in Guidance.
-Meetings can be scheduled via email: email@example.com
+Meetings can be scheduled via email: firstname.lastname@example.org

 Juniors – Now is the time to explore your career choice and start thinking about your college major.
-All juniors will be completing a Career Search in the month of November.
+All juniors will be meeting with Mrs. Brensinger in October to discuss career planning.
 The search will connect juniors to college majors and colleges that offer their major of interest.
 Juniors it is crucial that you start thinking about your future. www.onetonline.org is a great site to explore careers.

 Sophomores – In November sophomores will complete an Education Planner which includes post-secondary plans.
 SAT/ACT information will also be distributed.

-Freshmen – Freshmen will meet with Mrs. Sarah Arnold in Freshman Seminar six times.
+Freshmen – Freshmen will meet with Mrs. Brensinger in Freshman Seminar six times.
 Topics include: Getting the Most Out of High School, Career Searching, Drug/Alcohol Prevention and Team Building.

 COLLEGE FAIRS AND COLLEGE OPEN HOUSES

 Nativity hosts a Fall College Fair and a Spring College Fair during the school year.
+During the pandemic, these fairs are being held virtually.
 These are attended by all grades to acquaint the student with various opportunities.
 College participants will be posted outside of Guidance and on bulletin board outside of the cafeteria.